KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

     // System manager reference
     ecs::system_manager &system_manager_;

-And add a parameter to the constructor which sets this reference.
+Then add a parameter to the constructor which sets this reference.

 .. code-block:: cpp